powerticmkt/contracter/data/contracter/template.md

 ### Copyrights

-First, you guarantee that all elements of text, images or other artwork you provide are either owned by your good selves, or that you’ve permission to use them.
+First, you guarantee that all elements of text, images or other artwork you provide are either owned by you, or that you’ve permission to use them.

 Then, when your final payment has cleared, copyright will be automatically assigned as follows: